zacharysfrazee/tt06-minibyte-cpu/docs/info.md

 ### On Live Silicon

-The easiest way to test the Minibyte CPU on live silicon is to use the built-in
+The easiest way to test the Minibyte CPU on live silicon is to use the built-in Demo ROM

 To enable the Demo ROM, make sure that ui_in[3] is held high on reset, and remains high while the program runs